joinpursuit/Pursuit-Core-iOS/mvc-view-lifecycle/protocols/README.md

   mutating func moveStraightForTenSeconds() -> Point
 }
 ```
-For something to be Movable, it must have a currentPosition, an ability to move to a Point, and an ability to move straight for ten seconds.
+For something to be `Movable`, it must have a `currentPosition`, an ability to move to a `Point`, and an ability to move straight for ten seconds.

 **Exercise:** Make a car class that implements Movable.